xnil6x404/Telebot-v1/SECURITY.md

 1. **Do not** report security vulnerabilities through public GitHub issues.

-2. Instead, please send an email to [dev.hridoy2002@gmail.com](mailto:dev.hridoy2002@gmail.com) with the subject "Security Vulnerability Report".
+2. Instead, please send an email to [xnilxhowdhury@gmail.com](mailto:xnilxhowdhury@gmail.com e) with the subject "Security Vulnerability Report".

 3. Include the following information in your report:
    - Type of vulnerability